fujidana/vscode-spec-command/README.md

 ## Extension Settings

-This extension contributes the follwing settings, which are configurable from the _Settings_ windw (`Ctrl+,`):
+This extension contributes configuration options, configurable in the _Settings_ editor (Win/Linux: `Ctrl+,`, Mac: `Cmd+,`).

-* `spec-command.suggest.suppressMessages` - controls whether the explanatory text shown by IntelliSense features is suppressed or not.
+Read [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) for the basic functionality of _Settings_.

+Explanations of the respective settings are available in the _Settings_ editor.
+Below is additional information for several settings that do not have enough space in a limited space of the setting editor.

-* `spec-command.suggest.codeSnippets` - provides a place to add code snippet templates that can include special placeholders for motor (`%MOT`) and counter (`%CNT`) mnemonics.
+* [spec-command.suggest.codeSnippets](vscode://settings/spec-command.suggest.codeSnippets) - provides a place to add code snippet templates that can include special placeholders for motor (`%MOT`) and counter (`%CNT`) mnemonics.
 Optionally, descriptive text can be appended after a hash sign (`#`).
 Example: `{ "mv2": "mv ${1%MOT1} ${2:pos1} ${3%MOT2} ${4:pos2} # 2-motor move" }`.
 For detailed syntax including other placeholders and choices, read [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
-Snippets for `mv`, `mvr`, `umv`, `umvr`, `ascan`, `dscan`, `a2scan`, `d2scan`, `a3scan`, `d3scan`, `a4scan`, `d4scan`,  `a5scan`, `d5scan`, `mesh`, and `dmesh` are defined by the extension and thus, a user does not need to add them manually, except when he/she wants to override default snippet templates.
+Snippets for `mv`, `mvr`, `umv`, `umvr`, `ascan`, `dscan`, `a2scan`, `d2scan`, `a3scan`, `d3scan`, `a4scan`, `d4scan`,  `a5scan`, `d5scan`, `mesh`, and `dmesh` are defined by the extension and thus, a user does not need to add them manually.
-* `spec-command.suggest.motors`, `spec-command.suggest.counters` - registers motor/counter mnemonics and their explanatory texts as the keys and the values.
+* [spec-command.suggest.motors](vscode://settings/spec-command.suggest.motors), [spec-command.suggest.counters](vscode://settings/spec-command.suggest.counters) - registers motor/counter mnemonics and their explanatory texts as the keys and the values.
 They are used by IntelliSense features including code snippets above.
-* `spec-command.workspace.diagnoseProblems` - controls whther problems of files in workspaces are reported.
-* `spec-command.terminal.filePathPrefix` - specifies file path prefix used in "Run File in Active Terminal" command.

-The extension also refers to the following built-in setting:
+The extension refers to the following built-in setting:

-* `files.associations`, `files.exclude`: file patterns to filter target files for symbol search in workspaces
+* [files.associations](vscode://settings/files.associations), [files.exclude](vscode://settings/files.exclude): file patterns to filter target files for symbol search in workspaces

-Read [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) for details about the _Settings_ window.

 ## Known Issues